Organizational Health – How to Assess Your Company?

 - Develop tax plans to counter-measure any tax risks and achieve tax efficiencies.

-- Prepare for any potential enquiries/investigations from the relevant tax authorities.
+- Prepare for any potential tax enquiries or investigations from the relevant tax authorities.

 Organizational Health Takeaway